-- (a) Upon the issuance, sale and delivery of the Series 2018A Bonds, the Issuer shall transfer to the Trustee for deposit into the applicable account of the Debt Service Reserve Fund an amount equal to the Debt Service Reserve Fund Requirement with respect to the Series 2018A Bonds, to the extent such moneys are available for such purpose from the proceeds of the sale of the Series 2018A Bonds.
-The Trustee shall deposit into the Debt Service Reserve Fund all payments made by the School pursuant to the Series 2018 Loan Agreement and the Third Amended and Restated Custody Agreement. - (b) Upon the issuance, sale and delivery of the Series 2018B Bonds, the Issuer shall transfer to the Trustee for deposit into the applicable account of the Debt Service Reserve Fund an amount equal to zero dollars (\$0.00), the Debt Service Reserve Fund Requirement with respect to the Series 2018B Bonds.
-The Trustee shall deposit into the Debt Service Reserve Fund all payments made by the School pursuant to the Series 2018 Loan Agreement and the Custody Agreement. - (c) Moneys and securities held for credit in the Debt Service Reserve Fund shall be transferred by the Trustee to the Interest Account and the Principal Account of the Bond Fund at the times and in the amounts required pursuant to the Series 2018 Indenture. - (d) Whenever the Trustee shall determine that the moneys and securities in the Debt Service Reserve Fund with respect to the Series 2018A Bonds, will be equal to or in excess of the Redemption Price of all of the Outstanding Bonds of such Series 2018A Bonds plus accrued interest to the Redemption Date, the Trustee shall use and apply the amounts on deposit in the Debt Service Reserve Fund to the redemption of all Outstanding Bonds of such Series 2018A Bonds on the first date thereafter that such Series 2018A Bonds are subject to optional redemption pursuant to the Series 2018 Indenture.
+- (a) Upon the issuance, sale and delivery of the Tax Exempt Series 2020 Bonds, the Issuer shall transfer to the Trustee for deposit into the applicable account of the Debt Service Reserve Fund an amount equal to the Debt Service Reserve Fund Requirement with respect to the Tax Exempt Series 2020 Bonds, to the extent such moneys are available for such purpose from the proceeds of the sale of the Tax Exempt Series 2020 Bonds.
+The Trustee shall deposit into the Debt Service Reserve Fund all payments made by the School pursuant to the Series 2020 Loan Agreement and the Fourth Amended and Restated Custody Agreement. - (b) Reserved.

-- (e) Any income or interest earned by, or increment to, the Debt Service Reserve Fund shall be transferred by the Trustee and deposited (i) prior to the Completion Date, to the Project Fund and applied to pay costs of the Project, and (ii) after the Completion Date, to the Interest Account of the Bond Fund with respect to such Series of Bonds and applied to the payment of the interest component of the next upcoming Debt Service Payments with respect to such Series of Bonds, and the School's obligations under the Series 2018 Loan Agreement shall be adjusted accordingly. - (f) In order to ensure the maintenance of the Debt Service Reserve Fund Requirement with respect to the Series 2018A Bonds, the Trustee, upon the determination of any deficiency in the Debt Service Reserve Fund, shall make and deliver to the Issuer and the School at the intervals required pursuant to the Series 2018 Indenture, a certificate stating the amount required to restore the amount of the Debt Service Reserve Fund to the amount of the Debt Service Reserve Fund Requirement, and the Trustee shall collect such deficiency from the School as a special rental payment, as provided in the Series 2018 Loan Agreement. - (g) The money on deposit in the Series 2018A Debt Service Reserve Fund is held solely for the benefit of the Series 2018A Bond holders and no portion of the Series 2018A Debt Service Reserve Fund may be used to pay Debt Service Payments on the Series 2018B Bonds.
+- (c) Moneys and securities held for credit in the Debt Service Reserve Fund shall be transferred by the Trustee to the Interest Account and the Principal Account of the Bond Fund at the times and in the amounts required pursuant to the Series 2020 Indenture. - (d) Whenever the Trustee shall determine that the moneys and securities in the Debt Service Reserve Fund, will be equal to or in excess of the Redemption Price of all of the Outstanding Bonds of such Tax Exempt Series 2020 Bonds plus accrued interest to the Redemption Date, the Trustee shall use and apply the amounts on deposit in the Debt Service Reserve Fund to the redemption of all Outstanding Bonds of such Tax Exempt Series 2020 Bonds on the first date thereafter that such Tax Exempt Series 2020 Bonds are subject to optional redemption pursuant to the Series 2020 Indenture. - (e) Any income or interest earned by, or increment to, the Debt Service Reserve Fund shall be transferred by the Trustee and deposited (i) prior to the Completion Date, to the Project Fund and applied to pay costs of the Project, and (ii) after the Completion Date, to the Interest Account of the Bond Fund with respect to such Series of Bonds and applied to the payment of the interest component of the next upcoming Debt Service Payments with respect to such Series of Bonds, and the School's obligations under the Series 2020 Loan Agreement shall be adjusted accordingly. - (f) In order to ensure the maintenance of the Debt Service Reserve Fund Requirement, the Trustee, upon the determination of any deficiency in the Debt Service Reserve Fund, shall make and deliver to the Issuer and the School at the intervals required pursuant to the Series 2020 Indenture, a certificate stating the amount required to restore the amount of the Debt Service Reserve Fund to the amount of the Debt Service Reserve Fund Requirement, and the Trustee shall collect such deficiency from the School as a special rental payment, as provided in the Series 2020 Loan Agreement. - (g) The money on deposit in the Debt Service Reserve Fund is held solely for the benefit of the Tax Exempt Series 2020 Bond holders and no portion of the Debt Service Reserve Fund may be used to pay Debt Service Payments on the Series 2020C Bonds.
 (Section 4.10)